 Image: Coronavirus (COVID-19) strain.

+The U.S. Fish and Wildlife Service is following federal, state and local public health authority guidance as we continue to respond to the COVID-19 pandemic.
 The U.S. Fish and Wildlife Service is focused on ensuring employees, their families, volunteers, and visitors are safe by following the most current guidance from coronavirus.gov and state and local public health authorities.